 Our comprehensive suite of revenue cycle services addresses every stage of the billing process for Florida practices:

-Medical Coding — Our certified coders (CPC, CCS, CRC) handle ICD-10, CPT, and HCPCS coding with expertise in Florida payer-specific requirements, including Medicare Advantage coding nuances and Medicaid MMA procedure codes.
+Medical Coding - Our certified coders (CPC, CCS, CRC) handle diagnosis and procedure coding with expertise in Florida payer-specific requirements, including Medicare Advantage nuances and Medicaid MMA requirements.

 Accounts Receivable Recovery - Systematic follow-up on aging claims with escalation protocols tailored to Florida's 5-year statute of limitations window.